 To determine whether or not your project is QI,QA, PE, or research, please work through Steps 1-3 on this webpage.

 The intent to publish or present is generally not presumed at the outset of a QI, QA, or PE project.
 Dissemination of project results typically does not occur beyond the institution or unit involved.

 Dissemination of project results may occur in quality improvement publications/fora.
 When published or presented to a wider audience, the intent is to suggest potentially effective models, strategies, assessment tools or to provide benchmarks or base rates - rather than to develop or contribute to generalizable knowledge.

 There are many software programs that are available to all University of Calgary faculty, staff, and students.
 You can log in to the University Software Distribution site for instructions and a list of the many programs that you can download.

-NVivo is an excellent software platform that allows you to analyze qualitative data such as interviews and focus groups.
-The NVivo website has many helpful resources such as training guides and webinars.
-The Nursing Research Office Research Associate is available for NVivo consultation.
+NVivo is an excellent software platform that allows you to analyze qualitative data such as that collected via interviews and focus groups.

 Use your UCalgary login to create a free Qualtrics account.